czeglediptr/100-days-of-code/log.md

 **Today's Progress**: I finished the CS50 videos about python and I am going to start to solve the problem sets tomorrow.

-**Thoughts:** :I finished the CS50 videos about python and I am going to start to solve the problem sets tomorrow.
+**Thoughts**: I finished the CS50 videos about python and I am going to start to solve the problem sets tomorrow.

 **Link to work:** N/A